Gus-McB/Air_Quality_Project/README.md

 # 🌍 Air Quality Mapping and Clustering Project

-This project analyzes global air pollution data and uses **clustering algorithms** to identify and visualize areas with the best and worst air quality based on geographical location.
+This project analyses global air pollution data and uses **clustering algorithms** to identify and visualize areas with the best and worst air quality based on geographical location.

 ---